kotaro-dev/gitlab-6-9/doc/install/installation.md

     sudo -u git -H mkdir /home/git/gitlab-satellites
     sudo chmod u+rwx,g+rx,o-rwx /home/git/gitlab-satellites

+    # Create directory for automatic project initialisation
+    # Put everything which should be included in every project
+    # If you do not want to copy such files, leave it empty, GitLab will create a README.md file for you
+    sudo -u git -H mkdir /home/git/gitlab-autoinit-template
+    sudo chmod u+rwx,g+rx,o-rwx /home/git/gitlab-autoinit-template

     # Make sure GitLab can write to the tmp/pids/ and tmp/sockets/ directories
     sudo chmod -R u+rwX tmp/pids/
     sudo chmod -R u+rwX tmp/sockets/